Fine-Tuned Convex Approximations of Probabilistic Reachable Sets under Data-driven Uncertainties: MINLP Formulation for PRS Approximation

-\item $N\cdot N$ binary variables $z_{ij} \in \{0,1\}, \; \forall i, j \in \{1,\ldots,N\}$ \end{itemize} where integer $n \ge 3$ is the number of polygon edges. $N$ is the number of grid points in each dimension. $a_k, b_k$ indicate the coefficients of the line $k$ which is the extension of an edge of the convex polygon. $l_{ij}^k = 1$ if and only if the grid point $(i,j)$ lies on the specified side of the line $k$. $z_{ij} = 1$ if and only if the grid point $(i,j)$ lies inside the convex polygon.
-We will fully discuss the roles of these decision variables later on.
+Here the integer $n \ge 3$ is the number of convex polygon edges; The integer $N$ is the number of grid points in each dimension; An ordered pair of real numbers $(a_k, b_k)$ indicates the coefficients of a line $l^k$ which is the extension of an edge of the convex polygon; The binary variable $l_{ij}^k = 1$ if and only if the grid point $\boldsymbol{g}_{ij}$, indexed by $(i,j)$, lies on the specified side of the line $l^k$; The binary variable $z_{ij} = 1$ if and only if the grid point $\boldsymbol{g}_{ij}$ lies inside the polygon.
+We will fully discuss the roles of these decision variables in what follows.

-We hope to make the convex polygon as small as possible without violating the constraints.
-This can be realized by minimizing the number of grid points lying inside the convex polygon.
+Our goal is to make the convex polygon as small as possible without violating the constraints.
+This can be realized by minimizing the number of grid points lying inside the polygon.
 Formally speaking, our optimization objective function can be formulated as

-where $\sum\limits _{i=1}^N \sum\limits _{j=1}^N z_{ij}$ is a linear function of binary variables $z_{ij}$.
+where $\sum\limits _{i=1}^N \sum \limits _{j=1}^N z_{ij}$ is a linear function of binary variables $z_{ij}$.